kgrussmayer/sofipackage/README.md

 2. Download test data https://1drv.ms/f/s!Ak84leQ_7uk50BVykhJYSrw5Utgq and move them into ./data folder into the sofipackage repository.
 There should be:
-./sofi/sofi2d
+* `./sofi/sofi2d`
-./sofi/sofi3d
+* `./sofi/sofi3d`
-./sofi/sofi3mc
+* `./sofi/sofi3mc`
-./sofi/sofibiplane
+* `./sofi/sofibiplane`
 3. Open sofipackage directory in MATLAB.
 Please make sure that it is set as "current folder" and it appears in the MATLAB path.

-4. Launch tests ./tests/test_expected_results.m
+4. Launch tests `./tests/test_expected_results.m`
 All tests should pass, results and figures will be saved in automatically created results folder.
 The analysis of all the test data should take approx. 3min on a standard desktop computer (with at least 16GB RAM).

 5. Run your own experiments.
-Example experiments for all 4 SOFI modalities are in ./experiments this inclused SOFI2D, SOFI3D, SOFI mutlicolor and SOFI biplane.
+Example experiments for all 4 SOFI modalities are in `./experiments` this includes SOFI2D, SOFI3D, SOFI mutlicolor and SOFI biplane.
-For a new experiment with SOFI3D, create a new copy of "experiment_sofi3d" in a new folder for example ./experiment/sofi3d/20210630.
+For a new experiment with SOFI3D, create a new copy of `experiment_sofi3d.m` into a new folder for example `./experiment/sofi3d/20210630`.
 Edit configuration in the new experiment (change input files, output path etc.).
 Run the experiment while always keeping sofipackage as the "current folder" in MATLAB.